csabourin/cookie-consent-banner/README.md

 ## Multi-site Support

-When running Craft in multi-site mode, banner text can be customised for each site or language.
-Configure per-site messages and button labels in the plugin settings under the **Site Overrides** tab.
+When running Craft in multi-site mode, banner text can be customised per site or per language.
+Choose a translation method and enter overrides on the **Text Overrides** tab of the plugin settings.

 ## Configuring Cookie Consent Banner